vpavlenko/study-music/research/tokenizer.md

 The main idea: strumming patterns, drum patterns and melodic patterns should be referenced inside a song using special reference tokens.
 In order to do that, every instance of a pattern should be decoupled into a bag of notes and a pattern skeleton.
 A bag of notes is several MIDI numbers of notes.
 Inside a skeleton, they are referenced via a local numbering as n_0, n_1, n_2... from lowest to highest.

 Ideally, this decoupling should happen on units of harmonic rhythm (for chord tracks) and most common melodic lengths (for melodic tracks).
+For a slower harmonic/phrase rhythm, it shouldn't be an issue due to the second pass.

+### Bag of notes

+A

+### Pattern

 ## Second pass: IR -> IR with references